 Have you been seeing white flakes on your hair, scalp, or even on your shirt?
 Is your scalp itchy, too?
 These are symptoms of dandruff.
 This scalp condition is pretty common, but its exact cause remains to be pinpointed.
 However, various studies have been conducted to shed light on the factors that are associated with this condition.
 All these aim to help us answer these questions: What is dandruff?
 And how do you treat it?

 Dandruff: A Flaky Situation

-Contrary to popular belief, dandruff isn’t caused by skipping a shower or two.
+Dandruff is a skin condition that’s often characterized by white flakes and scalp itching.
+Contrary to popular belief, it isn’t caused by skipping a shower or two.
 It’s not about one’s personal hygiene.
-One of the causes of dandruff is the presence of a micro-organism called Malassezia on one’s scalp.
-Everyone has this on his or her scalp, and when you have a healthy scalp (just like with the rest of your skin), you have a barrier that protects your scalp and keep it well-moisturized and hydrated.
+Instead, dandruff is often associated with the overgrowth of a fungus called Malassezia on one’s scalp.
+Everyone has this on his or her scalp, and when you have a healthy scalp (just like with the rest of your skin), you have a barrier that protects your scalp and keeps it well-moisturized and hydrated.